5 Things to Consider when Choosing a Family Office location

-One of the first thing any family office needs to do is recruit and then retain the best professionals.
-Family offices are usually set up by long standing trusted advisors of the family principal.
-Often times it might these advisors home location that ends up being where the family office is set up and have structures in place to make the office run as tax efficiently as possible.
+One of the first things any family office needs to do is recruit and then retain the best professionals.
+Family offices are usually set up by long-standing trusted advisors of the family principal.
+Often it might these advisors home location that ends up being where the family office is set up and have structures in place to make the office run as tax-efficiently as possible.

-This may not always be a main consideration, but it will be the first question asked should an office look to set up overseas.
-Or in a number of different locations.
+This may not always be the main consideration, but it will be the first question asked should an office look to set up overseas.
+Or in several different locations.